JacobHearst/mp-crawl/README.md

 `scrapy crawl mp -s MONGO_URI=<YOUR_MONGO_URI> MONGO_DATABASE=<YOUR_MONGO_DATABASE_NAME>`

+As Mountain Project contains a rather impressive amount of areas and routes, expect this crawler to take several hours.
+By default the logging level is `INFO` the log file is `log.txt`.
+These values are configurable in `mp_scraper/settings.py`.
+For more information check [Scrapy's docs](https://docs.scrapy.org/en/latest/topics/settings.html#log-enabled)

 ## What if I don't want to use MongoDB?
 If MongoDB doesn't suit your needs, creating a new serialization pipeline is fairly trivial.
 I recommend looking at [Scrapy's Item Pipeline docs](https://docs.scrapy.org/en/latest/topics/item-pipeline.html) as a starting place.
 All items coming